-In 1909, my great-grandfather Edwin Lybarger and his wife Nancy (Moore) traveled from Warsaw to Newark, Ohio for the GAR Encampment of Civil War veterans.
-They stayed with Uriah Brillhart and his wife Ida (Severn).
+In 1909, my great-grandfather Edwin Lewis Lybarger and his wife Nancy Moore Lybarger traveled from Warsaw to Newark, Ohio for the GAR Encampment of Civil War veterans.
+They stayed with Uriah Brillhart and his wife Ida Severn Brillhart.
 The Brillhart family had lived in Spring Mountain, and Uriah would have been a young boy when Edwin returned in 1865 at the end of the war.

 Among his papers, Edwin kept this old newspaper clipping: